Archery for Beginners: How to Get Started

 You can also buy archery supplies online.
 There are a fair number of “big-name” online stores that carry archery products, but there are plenty super-specialized archery and bowhunting company and outfitters that you can buy from.
 The reviews on these sites can be very, very helpful, especially because there are literally thousands of companies that make archery products, and you may eventually want to buy a product from a company you’ve never heard of.

 So, you’ve got the option of pro shops and online retailers.
-However, if you’re not ready to buy a bow, you can simply go to the range—have we discussed ranges yet?
+However, if you’re not ready to buy a bow, you can simply go to the range.
+Have we discussed ranges yet?
 No?
 We’ll get to that in a minute—and you can rent your bows and arrows there.
-For beginners, that’s a GREAT option, because it can be difficult to tell what size bow you need, the type of arrows, and so on.
-When you show up to the range, they’ll give you exactly what you need, and you can jump in head first.
+For beginners, that’s a GREAT option because it can be difficult to tell what size bow you need, the type of arrows, and so on.
+When you show up to the range, they’ll give you exactly what you need and you can jump in head first.

 The Shot Sequence: How to Shoot

-The shot sequence is a big topic, and there’s too much to talk about for us to shrink it into this post, so we’ve written about each of these steps in great detail, and you can hop over to our “How to Shoot a Bow and Arrow” post to get started.
+The shot sequence is a big topic.
+There’s too much to talk about for us to shrink it into this post, so we’ve written about each of these steps in great detail, and you can hop over to our “How to Shoot a Bow and Arrow” post to get started.
 We’ll provide you with all the “pre-shot” steps, like how to determine your dominant eye, where to place your feet, and how to hold the bow, and then take you step-by-step through the shot itself.

 Some Intro Rules You Should Know About